Amy McDonald (Australian footballer)

 Amy McDonald (born 7 February 1998) is an Australian rules footballer playing for the Geelong Football Club in the AFL Women's (AFLW).
-McDonald is a three-time Geelong best and fairest winner and was named in the AFL Women's season seven All-Australian team.
+McDonald is a three-time Geelong best and fairest winner and was named in the 2022 AFL Women's season 7 All-Australian team.

 Junior career

 McDonald originally hails from Ballarat and played netball for Redan Football Netball Club, including an under 19s premiership in 2014 when she was just 15.
-A tap on the shoulder asking McDonald to fill a spot to ensure that the Youth Girl's team had enough numbers began her footballing career after taking a break from netball.
+A tap on the shoulder asking McDonald to fill a spot to ensure that the Youth Girls' team had enough numbers began her footballing career after taking a break from netball.